6 Signs You’re Addicted To Working Out

 Sound like you?

 Well, we’re sorry to be the ones to tell you this, but you have allowed obsession to supersede your better judgement.

 Before we go on, we want to get something straight…

 Just because you love working out doesn’t make you exercise obsessed.

 You can be very focused on the gym, and look fantastic, without being exercise obsessed – at least not in the pejorative sense.

 The symptoms listed above, however, can help point to something else entirely…

 A state of mind where exercise is absolute and all-consuming, instead of something that makes the rest of your life that much better.

-That being said, I would only consider it to be a problem if it’s actually causing you stress and anxiety.
+That being said, we would only consider it to be a problem if it’s actually causing you stress and anxiety.